Preparing data for a listing¶

 Where you can publish paid listings¶

 In addition, paid listings can only be published to certain regions.
-See Where paid listings are available to consumers to see to which regions you can publish paid listings.
+See Supported consumer locations to see to which regions you can publish paid listings.